 For those people who want to distance themselves from the sport as far as possible, Singapore Foodie has put together a list of far-flung (at least for a tiny island) places to do just that.
 To her credit, she isn’t a hater and she has attended the race before.

 I have one bonus tip: Look elsewhere if you want to know more about the race weekend parties.
-As a motorsports fan I’m drawn to the on-track action more than the glamour of the dance clubs and deejays, and as fans, we spend the small hours of the morning doing something else.
+As a motorsports fan I’m drawn to the on-track action more than the glamour of the dance clubs and deejays, and as fans, we spend the small hours of the morning doing waiting for autographs.
 Sorry to disappoint you if that was what you were looking for.

 This is the last of the Singapore GP articles that I’ll be writing this week, and I hope they were useful.
 Next week, I’ll be back to posting travel stories and race meetings elsewhere in the world.
 Enjoy the event – it’ll be over sooner than you think, and then another year of waiting will begin!